-Kelly Bluebook has an online calculation tool which can be very helpful in estimating your vehicle’s value.
-If your annual insurance premium for collision and comprehensive coverage exceeds the value of your vehicle, then it may not be cost effective for you to carry full coverage.
+Kelley Blue Book has an online calculation tool that can be very helpful in estimating your vehicle’s value.
+If your annual insurance premium for collision and comprehensive coverage exceeds the value of your vehicle, then it may not be cost-effective for you to carry full coverage.

 Full coverage insurance, on the other hand, will also cover damages to your own vehicle due to an accident through collision coverage and can cover several other risks, like fire, theft, or vandalism, through comprehensive coverage.

 Full coverage is not required by state law, but many lenders make this coverage mandatory if you still owe payments on a vehicle.